Ultimate Lakewood Real Estate Investing Guide for 2026

 Housing

-The median home value in Lakewood is , as opposed to the total state median of and the US median market worth which is .
+The median home market worth in Lakewood is , in contrast to the state median of and the United States median value which is .

-Reviewing the rental housing market, Lakewood has a median gross rent of .
-Median gross rent in the state is , with a countrywide gross median of .
+Speaking about the rental business, Lakewood has a median gross rent of .
+The entire state's median is , and the median gross rent all over the country is .

-of rental properties in Lakewood are occupied.
-The state’s renter occupancy rate is .
-The same percentage in the country generally is .
+The rental housing occupancy rate in Lakewood is .
+The whole state's renter occupancy percentage is .
+The national occupancy percentage for leased residential units is .

-The occupancy rate for residential units of all types in Lakewood is , with a comparable vacancy rate of .
+The occupancy rate for residential units of all kinds in Lakewood is , with an equivalent unoccupied rate of .

 Lakewood Rent & Ownership